matthieu-bt/business-guide/source/members/adding.rst

 - By domain (whitelisting)
 - By e-mail

-The simplest way to add multiple members to your Business Account is by registering your company domain (@example.org).
-Once this is complete, anyone who creates a new Skribble account using your company domain will automatically become a member of your Business Account.
+The simplest way to add multiple members to your Business account is by registering your company domain (@example.org).
+Once this is complete, anyone who creates a new Skribble account using your company domain will automatically become a member of your Business account.

 ..
 NOTE::
-  Employees of your company who created a Skribble account *before* your domain was registered with your Business Account will not be added automatically to your account.
+  Employees of your company who created a Skribble account *before* your domain was registered with your Business account will not be added automatically to your account.
 You will need to add them by e-mail invite, described in the next section.

 To add members by domain: